Western Animation / Babar and the Adventures of Badou

 , reprises his role here.

-- Adults Are Useless: Heavily averted.
+- Adults Are Useless: Averted.
 Though the kids often wind up handling things, it's most often a matter of choice rather than necessity.

 - Arc Welding : Planned from the beginning and done well.
 After several seemingly isolated episodes an obvious story arc begins and elements introduced in previous episodes become vital to it.
 It culminates in finding a treasure that was metioned in a throwaway line in the first episode.